na-na-hi/renget/archive/cpu-lora.md

 These only affect system performance.

 - `-t N`, `--threads N`: Number of threads (default 6)
-  - Set this to the number of physical CPU cores in your system.
+  - The ideal number of threads seems to be the number of physical cores in your system plus 1 or 2.
 In the Windows Task Manager, go to the "Performance" tab, click on "CPU", and look for the number of "Cores" (NOT the number of logical processors).
-Some people recommend using number of cores + 1.
-  - Example: `-t 14`
+  - Example: `-t 16`
 - `--no-checkpointing`: Don't use gradient checkpointing
   - This is the opposite of the default `--use-checkpointing` below.
 Checkpointing dramatically decreases the RAM usage at the expense of processing time.
 If you can fit the fine-tuning in RAM without checkpointing, then you should disable it.
 - `--use-checkpointing`: Use gradient checkpointing (default)